Top 14 Things to Do in Reykjavik

 The building was designed by Guðjón Samúelsson, one of Iceland's most well-known architects.
 Work on the projects started in 1945, and the church wasn't fully ready until 1986 when it was opened to the public.

 The beautiful basalt columns at Svartifoss waterfall on the South Coast of Iceland inspired the church's architecture.
-It also houses the largest concert organ in Iceland at 50 feet (15 meters) tall with 5,275 pipes and a weight of 25 tons.
+It also houses the largest concert organ in Iceland, which is 50 feet (15 meters) tall, has 5,275 pipes, and weighs 25 tons.

 Also, take note of the beautiful entrance door and glass art designed by artist Leifur Breiðfjörð.